kexiZeroing/kexiZeroing.github.io/src/posts/js-string-array-object.md

 ```

 ### Array sort
-- The `sort()` method sorts the elements of an array in place and returns the reference to the same array, now sorted.
+- The `sort()` method sorts the elements of an array in place and returns the reference to the same array.
 - The time and space complexity of the sort cannot be guaranteed as it depends on the implementation.
 - Since ECMAScript 2019, the specification dictates that `Array.prototype.sort` is stable.
 All major JavaScript engines now implement a stable Array sort.